- Most popular by deposits.

 The most important part is that you can set a max deposit.
 If you set Smart Deposit to trigger at $5,000 and you get a $3,000 check in the mail, that doesn’t mean you want to send all $3,000 to be invested.

-Smart Deposit is very easy to setup within your account and is specifically geared towards the 60%-70% of people who don’t maintain a regular budget.
-While Acorns is the first tool to focus on trigger based investing, their tool is not nearly as sophisticated as Betterment’s.
+Smart Deposit is very easy to set up from your account and is specifically geared towards the 60%-70% of people who don’t maintain a regular budget.
+(Although, if this is you, we’ve got a lot of free budget resources to help you with that.)

 It also doesn’t withdraw nearly enough for any serious retirement plan.
 Let’s not kid ourselves, investing the “change” by rounding up every transaction to the nearest dollar will not net you much.

-As per research conducted by the Federal Reserve the average family makes 58.7 transactions per month across Cash, Credit, Debt and “Other”.
-If every one of those was for $0.01 you’d only be investing $58 a month.
+As per research conducted by the Federal Reserve the average family makes 58.7 transactions per month across Cash, Credit, Debt and “Other.”
+If every one of those were for $0.01, you’d only be investing $58 a month.
 Even Mr. Money Mustache can’t retire on that.